Roystonea oleracea: Taxonomy

 Roystonea is placed in the subfamily Arecoideae and the tribe Roystoneae.
 The placement Roystonea within the Arecoideae is uncertain; a phylogeny based on plastid DNA failed to resolve the position of the genus within the Arecoideae.
 As of 2008, there appear to be no molecular phylogenetic studies of Roystonea and the relationship between R. oleracea and the rest of the genus is uncertain.

 The species was first described by Nikolaus von Jacquin in 1763 as Areca oleracea.
 The epithet oleracea means "vegetable- or herb-like", and is used in botanical Latin for edible or cultivated plants (as in Brassica oleracea or Portulaca oleracea).
 In 1838, Carl Friedrich Philipp von Martius transferred it to the genus Oreodoxa as O. oleracea.
 Berthold Carl Seemann transferred it to the genus Kentia in 1838.
 In 1900 Orator F. Cook proposed a new genus for the royal palms, and moved this species from Oreodoxa to Roystonea the following year.

 In 1825 Curt Polycarp Joachim Sprengel described Euterpe caribaea, citing Jacquin's A. oleracea as a synonym.
 In 1903 Carl Lebrecht Udo Dammer and Ignatz Urban transferred this species to the genus Oreodoxa.
 Percy Wilson moved it to Roystonea in 1917.
 Since Sprengel was aware of Jacquin's description, his name is superfluous.
 Liberty Hyde Bailey described Roystonea venezuelana in 1949 based on a collection by Julian Steyermark.
 In his 1996 monograph on the genus Roystonea, Scott Zona reported that he was "unable to find any consistent morphological or molecular differences between the two taxa", and placed R. venezuelana in synonym with R. oleracea.

 Based on cultivated plants at the botanical garden in Georgetown, Guyana (then British Guiana), John Frederick Waby described Oreodoxa regia var. jenmanii in 1919.
-The distinguishing feature of this variety was the fact that it held its lowest leaves at a 45° angle above horizontal.
+The distinguishing feature of this variety was that it held its lowest leaves at a 45° angle above horizontal.
 In 1935 Bailey described R. oleracea var. excelsior based on specimens collected from the Georgetown Botanic Gardens.
 Hyde cited Waby's name as an unpublished synonym, apparently unaware that Waby's name was a valid, published name.
 In 1996 Zona coined a new combination, R. oleracea var. jenmannii to correct Hyde's mistake and update Waby's name.
 However, he noted that this variety, which was only known from cultivation, did not differ from the typical in floral or fruit characters.
 Rafaël Govaerts merged the variety into synonym with the typical variety.